-Students grade six and up will participate in an interactive school tour and complementary workshop exploring themes of discrimination, social responsibility and resistance, and diarizing through the lens of the exhibit.
+Recommended for grades six to twelve, students will participate in an interactive school tour and complementary workshop exploring themes of rescue, moral responsibility and identity through the lens of the exhibit.

 Exhibit produced by The Anne Frank House.
 Supported the by Consulate of the Kingdom of the Netherlands, Isaac and Sophie Waldman Endowment Fund of the Vancouver Foundation, and Ralph Markin & Bob Markin, in honour of a dear friend, Leslie Spiro z"l.